Planning a basement or basement conversion and need some basement ideas?

 Except it turned out it wasn’t a pond, but was in fact the entrance to a massive storey sized aquarium he had built in his basement!

-And in this aquarium he had stingrays, turtles, catfish and the 4ft alligator gar fish!
+And in this aquarium he had stingrays, turtles, catfish and a 4ft alligator gar fish!

 Here’s what one of those look like!